Mnlohani/Mnlohani/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on interface development in gmx2qmmm python package.
+- 🔭 I’m currently working on Data Engineering aspects.
 <!--
 - 🌱 I’m currently learning more in feature engineering, data analysis, and data structures in python.